shekhargulati/play-the-missing-tutorial/02-templates.md

 }
 ```

 In the code shown above, we modified the `index` method to return HTML in the response body. `Ok` is factory method to produce `Result`. `Result` is value object which defines the response header and a body ready to send to the client.
-We set the `Content-Type` to `text/html` using the `as` method so that browser render it as html.
+We set the `Content-Type` to `text/html` using the `as` method so that browser render it as HTML.

 Go to [http://localhost:9000/](http://localhost:9000/) to see how it looks in your browser.